adagovorg/adagov-documentation/CODE_OF_CONDUCT.md

 # THIS IS A DRAFT

-# Contributor Covenant Code of Conduct
+# Code of Conduct

-## Our Pledge
+## Diversity of identity and viewpoint

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+...
+Diversity ensures that a community does not stagnate into a monoculture of thought

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+... evaluation of ideas based upon personal identity should not touch upon physical appearance, religious beliefs, cultural backgrounds, sexual orientation, and/or national identity

 ## Our Standards